chrodriguez/mo_backup/README.md

 * Supports installing rbenv globally and the backup gem inside it.
 * Provides a method to generate the backup configuration file (the model) for:
   * Application files.
-  * MySQL databases.
+  * MySQL and MongoDB databases.
 * Supports:
   * Dropbox, Amazon S3 and SFTP as storages.
   * Backup scheduling.
   * Compression with Gzip.
   * Mail relay configuration.
   * Encryption with OpenSSL.

-Partial support for synchronization using rsync.
+  * Synchronization using Rsync.

 ### Features planned

 Features to be implemented:

 * Databases.
-  * MongoDB.
   * Redis.
 * Notifiers: not sure yet about this.
 * Storages.